Social stigma of obesity: In the media

 The University of California, Los Angeles, conducted a study that analyzed scientific research on weight and the news reports on such research.
 They looked for disparities in language, the cited causes of obesity, and proposed solution.
-News stories were more likely than the scientific articles to dramatized language, words such as epidemic, crisis, war, and terrorism, and were more likely to cite individual behaviors as the causes and solutions to obesity, ignoring the systemic issues.
+News stories were more likely than the scientific articles to use dramatized language, words such as epidemic, crisis, war, and terrorism, and were more likely to cite individual behaviors as the causes and solutions to obesity, ignoring the systemic issues.

 In September 2011, prominent nationally syndicated columnist Michael Kinsley (founding editor of Slate magazine) wrote, "New Jersey Governor Chris Christie cannot be president: He is just too fat ... why should Christie's weight be more than we can bear in a president?
 Why should it even be a legitimate issue if he runs?
 One reason is that a presidential candidate should be judged on behavior and character ...
 Perhaps Christie is the one to help us get our national appetites under control.
 But it would help if he got his own under control first."
 Governor Christie responded on October 4, 2011, stating "The people who pretend to be serious commentators who wrote about this are among the most ignorant I've ever heard in my life.
 To say that, because you're overweight, you are therefore undisciplined—you know, I don't think undisciplined people get to achieve great positions in our society, so that kind of stuff is just ignorant."

 In 2013, Haley Morris-Cafiero's photography project "Wait Watchers", in which she photographed the reactions to her presence by random passers-by, went viral.
 New York magazine wrote, "The frequency with which Morris-Cafiero succeeds at documenting passersby's visible disdain for her body seems pretty depressing".

-There is also evidence that especially young adults and adolescents experience weight stigma on social media.
-For example, a study suggests that adolescent patients with obesity experience derogatory comments about weight and visual self-presentation in their online social networks.
-The study found that this was particularly evident among girls and that they avoided sharing weight-related images on social media (such as close-up images of their bodies or pictures of food that they perceive as "unhealthy" or "fattening").